1. How do I make a complaint about service provided by a regulated utility?

 - Northern Nevada: (775) 684-6100

 - Southern Nevada: (702) 486-2600

-The PUCN's online Oral Complaint or Question Form can also be used to submit an oral complaint.
+The PUCN's online Complaint Form or Question Form can also be used to submit an informal complaint.

 But before contacting the Division by phone or online, click here to make sure the PUCN regulates the utility your complaint pertains to.
 The PUCN cannot help you with a complaint against a utility it does not regulate.